spencerwooo/onedrive-vercel-index/README.md

 - Also added support for [Vercel Analytics](https://vercel.com/docs/concepts/analytics) to conveniently check the access situation of the shared page (needs to be enabled in the Analytics tab of the project after deployment).

+## Security Risks

+- The current version reveals the OneDrive account `USER_PRINCIPLE_NAME` of the deployer in the webpage source code.
+The `clientId` and `obfuscatedClientSecret` of the deployer can also be seen in the URL of the first step of OAuth authentication.
+These issues also exist in the archived version of the original author.

+- Due to the design decision of Next.js, environment variables starting with `NEXT_PUBLIC_` are available not only on the server side but also on the client side (browser).
+This means that any environment variables starting with `NEXT_PUBLIC_` will be included in the built JavaScript files and will be sent to the user's browser.
+Therefore, anyone who visits your website can view the values of these environment variables by examining the source code of the website or network requests.
+It's clear that one should avoid storing sensitive information, such as API keys or database passwords, in environment variables starting with `NEXT_PUBLIC_`.
+This information should only be used in server-side code, and should be stored in environment variables without the `NEXT_PUBLIC_` prefix.

+- At the beginning, when setting some parameters in `config/api.config.js` and `config/site.config.js` in the environment variables, I tried to use environment variable key names that do not start with `NEXT_PUBLIC_`.
+However, in the first step of OAuth authentication, it couldn't get the values of `clientId` and `obfuscatedClientSecret`, and couldn't pass the authentication in the third step of OAuth authentication because it couldn't get `USER_PRINCIPLE_NAME`.
+Including `SITE_TITLE` and `BASE_DIRECTORY` are not set as environment variable key values.
+In order to deploy smoothly, I had to temporarily use environment variable key names that start with `NEXT_PUBLIC_`.

+## Todo List

+- Set the `protectedRoutes` parameter of encrypted folders in `config/site.config.js` in the environment variables.

+- Put the password in the environment variables instead of the `.password` file.

+- Deepen the study of the original version of the code and strive to implement the function with environment variable key names that do not start with `NEXT_PUBLIC_`.

+- Redesign the LOGO.
+The contrast of the original LOGO is too low, and it is not consistent enough with the style of other icons and fonts on the page.

 ## License

 [MIT License](LICENSE)